-We tried out the classes in Shinrin Park with some friends last weekend.
-Six year old went quite high and confessed it was quite scary when he got to the higher branches, but he really enjoyed it and is looking forward to going again.
-Four year old didn’t get that high, but she also thoroughly enjoyed it.
+We tried out the classes in Shinrin Park with some friends back in 2015.
+At the time my oldest was six years old.
+He went quite high and confessed it was quite scary when he got to the higher branches.
+But he really enjoyed it and frequently asks to go again.
+My then four year old didn’t get that high, but she also thoroughly enjoyed it.
 She had no problem going up, but found it more difficult to come down.

 The classes are an hour long.
 First you get geared up.
 Then there is an explanation of the equipment and how to climb up and come back down.
 To be honest, listening to the explanation it sounded quite complicated, but once you start executing it you catch on.
 An hour was just the right length for the four year olds who were getting tired towards the end.

 The price varies by park.
 At Shinrin Park it costs 1000 yen per person.
 Plus you also have to pay the entrance fee to the park.
 Kuki Shobu park used to have frequent sessions.
 However, they haven’t had any scheduled for a while.
 It only cost 700 yen there.